Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 ```

 Set [SetFormStreamedDataValueProviderAttribute](src/FormStreamedData/Attributes/SetFormStreamedDataValueProviderAttribute.cs) for controller actions where file streams should be read.
-This will replace default value providers for form data with [FormStreamedDataValueProvider](src/FormStreamedData/Binders/FormStreamedDataValueProvider.cs).
+This will replace default value providers for Form Data with [FormStreamedDataValueProvider](src/FormStreamedData/Binders/FormStreamedDataValueProvider.cs).

 Set [FromFormStreamedDataAttribute](src/FormStreamedData/Attributes/FromFormStreamedDataAttribute.cs) for action parameters or request object properties that should be bound to form values.
 To read files' streams use only one property or one parameter of type [FormStreamedFileCollection](src/FormStreamedData/Values/FormStreamedFileCollection.cs).